The Shannon and Weaver Model of Communication: Elements, Diagram, and Examples

 1. Information Source

-Information source refers to the sender of the communication process that conveys the message to the receiver.
-It also indicates the person who generates the information and initiates the communication process.
+An information source is the sender in the communication process who conveys the message to the receiver.
+It also indicates the person who generates the information and begins the communication process.

-The transmitter refers to the message converter that changes the message into a signal to transfer through the communication channel.
+The transmitter is the message converter that converts the message into a signal for transmission through the communication channel (Shannon & Weaver, 1949).
 It is also called the encoding process.
-The messages are spoken words, written messages, pictures, music, and nonverbal communication cues.
+The messages are spoken words, written messages, pictures, music, and nonverbal cues.

 3. Channel

-Channel is the medium that conveys the message from senders to receivers.
-Communicators utilize distinguished channels based on communication, such as human senses, radio, television, newspaper, electronic tools, social media, and so on.
+A channel is the medium that conveys the message from senders to receivers (Shannon & Weaver, 1949).
+Communicators use distinct channels, such as human senses, radio, television, newspapers, electronic tools, social media, and so on.

-Receivers are the people who convert the signal into a meaningful message.
+Receivers are the individuals who convert the signal into a meaningful message.
 They are responsible for decoding the message.
 So, the receiver is the decoder of the communication process.

 5. Destination

-Destination indicates both senders and receivers of the communication process who encode and decode the message.
+Destination refers to both the sender and the receiver in the communication process, who encode and decode the message.

 According to Shannon and Weaver’s Model, “when I talk to you, my brain is the information source, yours the destination; my vocal system is the transmitter, and your ear and the associated eighth nerve is the receiver.”